Aman0509/learningSystemDesign/README.md

 ### Active

-In this state, the transaction is being executed.
-This is the initial state of every transaction.
+In this state, the transaction is begins execution.
+This is the initial state of every transaction and the transaction remains active until it either completes successfully or encounters an error.

 ### Partially Committed

-When a transaction executes its final operation, it is said to be in a partially committed state.
+A transaction enters the partially committed state after it completes all its operations but before it is fully committed.
+At this stage, the system ensures that all changes made by the transaction are consistent and satisfy all constraints.

 ### Committed